-INTERVIEW - Jim Morgan looks back at his years at Ford Motor Company and talks about the challenges of applying lean management ideas to new product development .
+INTERVIEW - Jim Morgan looks back at his years at Ford Motor Company and talks about the challenges and opportunities of applying lean management ideas to new product development .

 Interviewee: Jim Morgan, Senior Advisor, Lean Enterprise Institute